 The above roadmap provides a recommended path for completing the Building Business Acumen titles.
 However, learners may select and complete the titles in any order they choose.

 Each title requires approximately 8 hours to complete.
 The performance simulation will remember where learners left off so that they can select the length of time for each learning period and log in as many times as they wish.
-“Within our agreement, learners will have ongoing access to the title content for reference and learning support.”
-Should this be part of description of Seat License?
+Learners will have ongoing access to the title content for reference and learning support.

 CONTENT